Comparison of Telehealth Providers Offering Mental Health Care in Australia (2025)

 Frequently Asked Questions About Telehealth Mental Health Services

 Yes.
-If your GP or psychiatrist prepared a mental health treatment plan (MHTP) for you, up to ten online therapy sessions can be bulk billed (in a calendar year).
+If your GP or psychiatrist has prepared a mental health treatment plan (MHTP) for you, up to ten online therapy sessions can be bulk billed (in a calendar year).

 Yes.
 If you have a mental health treatment plan (MHTP), you can claim a rebate for up to ten sessions.
 (With a review after five.)